francysreymer/water-jug-laravel-react/README.md

 # Water Jug Challenge

-An API using Laravel for the Water Jung Challenge
+An application using Laravel and React for the Water Jung Challenge

 ## Introduction